 - Two of the shorts, "The Duxorcist" and "Night of the Living Duck," were made within a year of the film (and the latter was made for the film).

 - Composite Character: The result of film meshing a selection of cartoons from different eras and directors into a coherent package has this effect on Daffy, establishing him as a greedy and desperate Unsympathetic Comedy Protagonist as later shorts did, but maintaining his mischievous opportunistic side from early on.

 - Die Laughing: Cubish apparently dies this way.

 - Humiliation Conga: After Daffy gets humiliated on the air about the tiny elephant story, he plans to blame Porky for everything.
-This proves to be the final straw for Cubish, who takes Daffy's remaining money (and leaves behind a sign ribbing it in).
-He then gets his possessions repossessed and the entire apartment building is demolished (with him still in it!)
+This, along with an absent-minded remark about "nothing being wrong with dishonesty in business affairs", proves to be the final straw for Cubish, who takes Daffy's remaining money (and leaves behind a sign ribbing it in).
+He then gets his possessions repossessed and the entire apartment building is demolished (with him still in it!).
 And apparently, Cubish's curse is still on him, as a dollar he earns instantly vanishes once he gets it.

 - The Last of These Is Not Like the Others: "Spooks spooked, goblins gobbled, UFOs K.O.ed, aliens alienated, vampires evaporated, and monsters remonstrated."